 Best Practices for Speed Testing

-- Test at different times of day to assess network congestion impact.
+- Test at different times of day to see how congestion affects things.

 Conclusion